 How much of an impact can migrating to Google Workspace make?
 More than you know.
 While it might seem like choosing among productivity suites is an apples-to-apples decision, deploying the right one for your organization takes thought and planning.Just ask the team at Gordon Food Service.

-For 120+ years, Gordon Food Service has made its mark in the foodservice industry as the largest family-operated broadline food distribution company in North America.
+For more than 120 years, Gordon Food Service has made its mark in the food service industry as the largest family-operated broadline food distribution company in North America.
 The Wyoming, Michigan-based organization operates on the belief that food has the power to create special moments and bring people together.

-Internally, however, the company -- who went live with Google Apps in 2012 -- struggled with bringing its own people together.
+Internally, however, the company — which went live with Google Apps in 2012 — struggled with bringing its own people together.
 It juggled multiple, costly versions of on-premise productivity software between its Wyoming HQ, 24 distribution locations and multiple stores in 11 states.
 This totaled more than 17,000 users company-wide.

-Some versions of the existing software had reached end of life.
+Some versions of the existing software had reached an end of life.
 Others were approaching it.
 No one was on the proverbial “same page” with documents, communications and more.
-The lack of consistency between file versions emailed back and forth between employees hampered productivity and caused confusion and errors.
+The lack of consistency between file versions emailed among employees hampered productivity and caused confusion and errors.

 “Information was being overlooked,” recalls Jeff Johnson, Collaboration Team Lead at Gordon Food Service.
 “And things were confusing.
 My favorite analogy is this: On a Monday, I received an agenda for a Wednesday morning meeting.
 By Tuesday, I had seven different versions emailed to me.
 When I got to the meeting on Wednesday, the agenda on the conference screen was yet a different version.”

-What’s more, the cost for legacy software’s upcoming license renewal would reach $2.5 million.
+What’s more, the cost for the upcoming legacy software license renewal would reach $2.5 million.
 These scenarios made company officials realize they needed improved collaboration solutions.
 Their employees needed to work better together, more productively, organization-wide.